Holdi601/JoystickProfiler/README.md

 -Refactoring at some point, prolly too much spaghetti for some :-D

-But lets see.
-Depends on time and motivation.

 Discord for more direct question answer or concerns: https://discord.gg/SeCTXJHhJf